Fine tuning SMLs

 Modellink image 54

-Now we instantiate the model for text generation and assign the end of string token to the pading token
+Now we instantiate the model for text generation and assign the padding token to the end of string token.

 from transformers import AutoModelForCausalLM